TriBeCa Office Space for Rent

-According to Q2 2018 commercial real estate lease data, the average asking price for Tribeca office space in Class A buildings is $85 per square foot, making it one of the most expensive submarkets in the city.
+According to 2018 New York commercial real estate lease data, the average asking price for Tribeca office space in Class A buildings is $85 per square foot, making it one of the most expensive submarkets in the city.
 Leases in Class B buildings hover around $50 per square foot, largely driven by its proximity to City Hall and the Financial District.
-For reference, the average NYC office space rent is only $72 per square foot, and $83 for Class A office space.
+For reference, the average New York office space rent is only $72 per square foot, and $83 for Class A office space.

 What Our Brokers Say About Office Space in Tribeca

 Tribeca office space tenants include a variety of tech and media companies, financial institutions, retailers, and advertising agencies seeking flexibility and open floor space.
 Companies also come to Tribeca for a reprieve from more hectic neighborhoods such as SoHo and the Financial District, while still maintaining easy access by public transit or bicycle.
 Some of the notable companies in the area include Havas Worldwide, Citigroup, DigitalOcean, Wieden & Kennedy, Warby Parker, Edelman, Rent the Runway, and Two Sigma Investments.

 Though the heart of Tribeca is primarily residential, Hudson Square is an almost entirely commercial real estate district just north of Canal Street, with notably less expensive asking rents.

 According to WalkScore, Tribeca is the 15th most walkable neighborhood in New York.
 Hudson River Park spans from 59th Street to Battery Park and is filled with pedestrian and bicycle paths, while Washington Market Park offers sports courts, a community garden, and an attractive playground for families.
 With lots of greenery, inviting park space, and cobblestone streets to take in, commuting on foot or taking a leisurely walk during lunch in Tribeca is ideal.
 In addition to our Tribeca Lunch Guide, we recommend La Colombe Coffee, Konditori, The Odeon, Mulberry & Vine, Laughing Man Coffee (founded by Hugh Jackman), and the Brandy Library.
 Most bars and restaurants are known for being open late into the night, so there’s no need to rush out of the office!